 Technical Analysis

-CVE-2025-13604 is a stored Cross-Site Scripting (XSS) vulnerability identified in the WordPress plugin 'Login Security, FireWall, Malware removal by CleanTalk,' affecting all versions up to and including 2.168.
-The vulnerability stems from insufficient sanitization and escaping of the page URL input, which allows unauthenticated attackers to inject arbitrary JavaScript code into pages generated by the plugin.
+CVE-2025-13604 is a stored Cross-Site Scripting (XSS) vulnerability identified in the WordPress plugin 'Login Security, FireWall, Malware removal by CleanTalk' (versions up to and including 2.168).
+The vulnerability stems from improper neutralization of input during web page generation, specifically insufficient sanitization and escaping of the page URL parameter.
+This flaw allows unauthenticated attackers to inject arbitrary JavaScript code into pages served by the plugin.
 When a user accesses a page containing the injected script, the malicious code executes in the context of the victim's browser, potentially leading to session hijacking, credential theft, or unauthorized actions performed on behalf of the user.
-The CVSS 3.1 base score of 7.2 reflects a high severity, with an attack vector of network (AV:N), low attack complexity (AC:L), no privileges required (PR:N), and no user interaction needed (UI:N).
-The scope is changed (S:C), indicating that the vulnerability affects resources beyond the initially vulnerable component, and it impacts confidentiality and integrity but not availability.
-No known exploits have been reported in the wild yet, but the vulnerability's characteristics make it a prime candidate for exploitation once weaponized.
-The plugin is widely used in WordPress environments for security and malware protection, increasing the potential attack surface.
-The lack of available patches at the time of publication necessitates immediate mitigation efforts by administrators.
+The CVSS v3.1 base score is 7.2, reflecting a high severity due to network attack vector, low attack complexity, no privileges required, no user interaction needed, and a scope change (impacting resources beyond the vulnerable component).
+The vulnerability affects all versions of the plugin up to 2.168, with no patch links currently available.
+Although no known exploits have been reported in the wild, the nature of stored XSS and the plugin's widespread use in WordPress installations make this a significant threat.
+The vulnerability is categorized under CWE-79, which covers improper neutralization of input leading to XSS attacks.

 Potential Impact